katalyst/tables/docs/developers/frontend/html-attributes.md

 <%= row.text :name, class: "name" %>
 ```

-Rows do not get called directly, so instead you can assign to `html_attributes` on the row builder to customize row tag
+Rows do not get called directly, so instead, you can assign to `html_attributes` on the row builder to customize row
-generation.
+tag generation.

 ```erb
 <% row.update_html_attributes(id: person.id) if row.body? %>